 We next headed over to The Valley in Evesham, as 30% needed to return a purchase.
 Then we headed home via Alcester, as I needed to pick up some wood filler from the fabulous little hardware store at the bottom of the High Street.

 In the afternoon 30% grabbed my shop vacuum and made a start on the decades of cobwebs and dust in the shed.
-I filled the holes on the work surface of the potting bench and, as soon as it had set, got it sanded and applied a coat of finishing oil to the top and sides.
+I mixed up some wood filler and filled the holes on the work surface of the potting bench.
+While that was setting, I headed up to the orchard to check on the bees.

 I then retrieved my workshop vacuum and spent a very noisy half hour sucking up the dust and shavings from the workshop ...
 It now looks reasonably tidy, and ready for the next project.***